MicrosoftDocs/bot-docs/articles/troubleshoot-general-problems.md

 Other channels give you either scoped or tenanted addresses (e.g. Skype, Facebook, Slack), and they typically do so in a way that prevents the bot from predicting the user’s ID ahead of time.
 For these channels, you need to authenticate the user on your own (via a login link or shared secret) before you know whether or not they are authorized to use the bot.

-### Why does my Direct Line conversation start over after every message?
+### Why does my Direct Line 1.1 conversation start over after every message?

 If your Direct Line conversation appears to start over after every message, you are likely omitting the "from" field on the messages you sent from your Direct Line client.
 Direct Line auto-allocates IDs when the "from" property is null, so every message sent from your client appears to your bot to be a new user.

 To fix this, set the "from" field to a stable value that represents the user.

 The value of the field is up to you.
 If you already have a signed-in user in your webpage or app, you can use the existing user ID.
 If not, you could generate a random user ID on page/app load, optionally store that ID in a cookie or device state, and use that ID.

+### Why am I seeing HTTP 502 errors from the Direct Line service?
+Direct Line 3.0 returns HTTP 502 when it tries to contact your bot but the request does not complete successfully.
+This can happen if the bot returns an error or if it times out.
+You can find more information about your bot's errors by visiting the Bot Framework developer portal and checking the "Issues" column next to the affected channel.
+If you have Application Insights configured for your bot, you can find detailed error messages there.

 ##<a id="implement-dialogs"></a> Implementing dialogs and conversations